stackriot/wix-style-react/docs/working-with-monorepo.md

 This repository is a monorepo managed by [lerna](https://github.com/lerna/lerna).

-Monorepo is a term depicting a repository with many managed packages inside.
+Monorepo means a repository with many managed packages.

 A package is a folder with `package.json` file which is inside `packages` directory.

 Packages can be:

-* public - meant to be released and consumed by other users outside of this monorepo (for example `wix-style-react`)
+* public - released and used by other users outside of this monorepo (like `wix-style-react`)
-* private - not meant to be released and is consumed only by packages within this monorepo (for example `wix-style-react-test-runtime`)
+* private - not released and used only by packages in this monorepo (like `wix-style-react-test-runtime`)

-# How to manage packages
+## How to setup

-Each package has its own `package.json` which defines `dependencies` and/or `devDependencies`.
-Usually those are installed with `npm install`.

-However, because there are many packages and they might share dependencies or use inter-packages, a tool - lerna - is used to manage `node_modules` of each package.
+Because there are many packages that may share dependencies or use inter-packages, a tool (`lerna`) is used to manage them.

-# How to setup

 From root of the monorepo: